-Full training on how to use the library system and access online learning resources, through SCONUL and Open Athens, and the Virtual Learning Environment (Moodle) will be given during the induction period.
+Full training on how to use the library system and access online learning resources, and the Virtual Learning Environment (TEAMS) will be given during the induction period.

-A full schedule will be sent out a week prior to inductions week.
+A full schedule will be sent out a week prior to induction week.